Anja-c1511/DSA2024_Ict/README.md

-This ia repository to record my classroom learnings in data science and analytics.
+This is a repository to record my classroom learnings in data science and analytics.